denyssene/SimpleKalmanFilter/README.md

 Basic Usage
 -------------------
  * e_mea: Measurement Uncertainty - How much do we expect to our measurement vary
- * e_est: Estimation Uncertainty  - How much our estimate starts off the value (can be initilized with the same value as e_mea)
+ * e_est: Estimation Uncertainty  - Can be initilized with the same value as e_mea since the kalman filter will adjust its value.
  * q: Process Noise, usually a small number between 0.001 and 1 - how fast your measurement moves.
 Recommended 0.01.

 ```c++